WE ARE NOT ACCEPTING APPLICATIONS TO THE AWARDS SCHEME AGAIN UNTIL AT LEAST JUNE 2021. PLEASE CHECK BACK HERE THEN!

 We do NOT accept applications from individuals seeking funding for general further education at Music College or University.
 Our award is specifically for established chamber groups ONLY.
 We are NOT able to offer support to other charities seeking funding for projects.

-Any group members from outside the European Union or European Economic Area must hold the appropriate visa or have a work permit to allow them to work and to accept fees under the regulations issued by the UK Borders Agency.
-If any group member is from outside the EU or EEA please state on the Trust’s Application Form when you apply what type of visa you have or if you have a work permit please state what type of work permit it is.
+Any group members who are not British passport holders must hold the appropriate visa or have a work permit to allow them to work and to accept fees under the regulations issued by the UK Borders Agency.
+If any group member is not a British passport holder please state on the Trust’s Application Form when you apply what type of visa you have or if you have a work permit please state what type of work permit it is.